tianyingw/tianyingw.github.io/Talks.md

 35. STATGEN 2024: Conference on Statistics in Genomics and Genetics, Pittsburgh (05/2024)

-34. The Banff International Research Station: workshop on "Bridging statistical strategies for censored covariates", Banff, Alberta, Canada (01/2024, upcoming)
+34. The Banff International Research Station: workshop on "Bridging statistical strategies for censored covariates", Banff, Alberta, Canada (01/2024)

-33. IMS-APRM, Melbourne, Australia (01/2024, upcoming)
+33. IMS-APRM, Melbourne, Australia (01/2024)

 ## 2023 ##